 Credit: @iamsophiestark on Instagram

-Discover an immaculate display of decorative arts and Federal-era furniture at the Boscobel House and Gardens and explore the lush grounds that overlook Constitution Marsh toward the U.S. Military Academy and offer dramatic views of the Hudson River.
-Storm King Adventure Tours will take you out on the river in a kayak and the nearby Scottish-style Bannerman Castle hosts theatrical performances, movie nights, farm-to-table dinners, and a cruise and walking tour that are sure to create memories to last a lifetime.
+Discover an immaculate display of decorative arts and Federal-era furniture at the Boscobel House and Gardens (house currently closed for renovations) and explore the lush grounds that overlook Constitution Marsh toward the U.S. Military Academy and offer dramatic views of the Hudson River.
+Storm King Adventure Tours takes you out kayaking on the river and the nearby Scottish-style Bannerman Castle hosts theatrical performances, movie nights, farm-to-table dinners, and a cruise and walking tour that are sure to create memories to last a lifetime.

 Saratoga Springs (Capital-Saratoga)